 - ¼ cup Rice Vinegar

-- 1-inch piece of Ginger, peeled and shaved into thin slivers
+- 1-inch piece of Ginger, peeled and sliced into thin slabs (see photo above)

 - 2 Carrots, cut into matchsticks

 - 6 cups Kale, center ribs removed and torn into bite size pieces

 - 3 Tablespoons White Balsamic Vinegar